2017 Texas State Bobcats football team

 The 2017 Texas State Bobcats football team represented Texas State University in the 2017 NCAA Division I FBS football season.
 The Bobcats played their home games at Bobcat Stadium in San Marcos, Texas, and competed in the Sun Belt Conference.
 They were led by second-year head coach Everett Withers.
 They finished the season 2–10, 1–7 in Sun Belt play to finish in last place.

 Schedule

 Texas State announced its 2017 football schedule on March 1, 2017.
-The 2017 schedule consists of 6 home and away games in the regular season.
-The Bobcats will host Sun Belt foes Appalachian State, Georgia State, Louisiana–Monroe, and New Mexico State, and will travel to Arkansas State, Coastal Carolina, Louisiana–Lafayette, and Troy.
+The 2017 schedule consisted of six home and six away games in the regular season.
+The Bobcats hosted Sun Belt foes Appalachian State, Georgia State, Louisiana–Monroe, and New Mexico State, and traveled to Arkansas State, Coastal Carolina, Louisiana–Lafayette, and Troy.